-By default, a bean deployment archive has no enabled decorators.
-A decorator must be explicitly enabled by listing its bean class under the <decorators> element of the beans.xml file of the bean deployment archive.
+By default, decorators are not enabled.
+A decorator must be explicitly enabled by listing its bean class under the <decorators> element in beans.xml.

 The order of the decorator declarations determines the decorator ordering.
 Decorators which occur earlier in the list are called first.